-TLA Brief Description ( CILO N lo.
-Hours/week 1 2 3 (if applicable) Project Students will identify the problem for ✓ planning investigation and draft a project plan with appropriate milestones.
-Project proposal Students will analyze the problem identified and research on existing and/or related solutions.
-Then, in consultation with their supervisors, they will propose their own designs and solutions. √ Project documentation Students are required to produce regular progress reports and final report as an integral part of the project documentation.
-At the end, they are required to present their projects in the form of oral presentation and demonstration. √
+LTA Brief Description CILO No. Hours/week

+1 2 3 (if applicable)

+Project Students will identify the problem for \checkmark

+planning investigation and draft a project plan with

+appropriate milestones.

+Project Students will analyze the problem identified \checkmark

+proposal and research on existing and/or related

+solutions.
+Then, in consultation with their

+supervisors, they will propose their own

+designs and solutions.

+Project Students will document and explain their \checkmark

+documentation work in regular progress reports and a final

+report.
+At the end, they are required to

+present their projects in the form of oral

+presentation and demonstration.